zesty-io/zestyio-atom/README.md

 * Have tray show a publish button for the file
 * Have tray show a synchronize button to get latest file code from the cloud
 * Have tray show the model fields relative to the file you are working on
-* Show relative stage preview URLs for each file
+* [complete] Show relative stage preview URLs for each file

 ### Planned for beta